panglesd/slipshow/docs/tikz.rst

 Reveal a TikZ figure bit by bit
 ===============================

-:doc:`Just as for SVGs <figures-bit-by-bit.rst>`, if you want to use specific parts of your figure as targets for actions (for instance, to reveal parts of it, bit by bits), you'll need two things:
+:doc:`Just as for SVGs <figures-bit-by-bit>`, if you want to use specific parts of your figure as targets for actions (for instance, to reveal parts of it, bit by bits), you'll need two things:

 - First, you'll need to be able to assign ids to parts of your image